Grammar Instruction: Establishing Common Ground

 What Should Students Know and When?

-At first blush, teachers will latch onto state or district writing standards.
-Fine as a starting point; however, standards only offer a basic blueprint for grammatical instruction.
+At first blush, teachers will latch onto to Common Core Language Strand Standards.
+Fine as a starting point and undoubtedly more rigorous than previous state standards which tended to emphasize grammar, usage, and mechanics instruction only in the writing context; however, standards only offer a basic blueprint for grammatical instruction.
 The devil is in the details.
 Defining these issues in meaningful ways that will impact both instruction and learning necessitates detailed conversations.
 We need to get specific.

 It makes sense to establish a set of skills and expectations to be mastered at each grade level.
 Defining a specific year-to-year instructional scope and sequence (the Common Core Standards are far too generic) with colleagues provides a game plan and also defines the content for assessment.
+See the following author tag for a comprehensive instructional scope and sequence for Grades 4-8.
 These skills and expectations need to be hammered out in the context of vertical teaming and articulation.
 The complexity of English grammar and the recursive nature of grammatical instruction necessitate grade-to-grade level discussion and consensus-building.

 At my middle school, we began the conversation with seventh and eighth grade teams.
 We then got release time to meet with our elementary and high school colleagues.
 We began the process of building a scope and sequence to help us move students from Point A to Point B to Point C. Our goals were to adopt a common academic language, establish grade-level expectations, and build in review to address the recursive nature of grammatical instruction.
 We found much more common ground on these goals than many of us had expected, especially because we have not addressed instructional strategies at this point of the conversation.